cincheo/ini/README.md

 ### Pull from a server node

 In other cases, a given node may want to evaluate a function or a process that has been defined in another node.
 In that case, the target node may pull a function or a process from a remote server (any INI node).
 To do so, the target node needs to declare a function/process binding annotated with the right server node.
 For instance, the following program runs the ``hello(string)`` function, which has been defined on a node called ``server``.
+In that case, the ``hello`` method implementation is fetched from the server node and evaluated locally on the requesting node.

 ```javascript
 // this is a binding to a function declared on a remote server